How To Delete a Local and Remote Git Branch

 Delete a Local Git Branch

-To delete a local Git branch use the
+To delete a local Git branch, invoke the

 git branch command with the